rmahmood/vms-cookbook/README.md

 Description
 ===========

-Installs the Gridcentric VMS platform from Gridcentric's package repository.
+Installs the Gridcentric VMS+Cobalt platform from Gridcentric's package repository.

 See http://docs.gridcentric.com/openstack for instructions on how to obtain access keys and documentation for VMS.